 The next step will be the check of the test patterns reported in the Kenbak manual.

 The Kenbak-1 prototype is finally functional.
 It has been tested with an appropriate program included in the manual, which results in the scrolling of the indicator lights.

 The adhesive printed panel arrived.

-Final stages of assembly…
+Final stages of the assembly…

-Test video of completed prototype behaviour.
+Video of the test of the completed prototype behaviour.